 So, we take control of what we can.
 Say our child is playing in the sandbox with another kid and they get into a small argument.
 Instead of letting him manage the situation on his own, we immediately step in to “defend” our kid.
 Before we know it, the other kid’s mother is there as well and the whole thing’s escalated beyond what it should have.
 What’s more, we’ve taken all control from our kid’s hands and denied them the chance to develop conflict resolution skills and build a friendship.
 By stepping in, we’ve also basically told our kids “You can’t handle this on your own”.
 This is a message we’re bound to repeat every time we interfere.
-It’s interesting then, that by interfering we not only generate a lack of self-confidence in our kids but feelings of inadequacy as well.
+It’s a small wonder then that by interfering we not only generate a lack of self-confidence in our kids but feelings of inadequacy as well.

 No parent ever wants to hurt their kids, unintentionally or otherwise.
-It’s so normal for us as parents to sometimes let our anxiety or stress get the best of us and it’s not realistic to think that our kids will never see us stressed.
-Though there are ways we can prevent our anxiety from affecting our kids, as well as our relationship with them while learning to manage and reduce our anxiety.
+It’s normal for us as parents to sometimes let our anxiety or stress get the best of us and it’s not realistic to think that our kids will never see us stressed.
+Though there are ways we can prevent our anxiety from affecting our kids, as well as our relationship with them, while learning to manage our anxiety.
 Here we’ll list 5 coping skills to consider and begin becoming more aware of in your day to day life and in the presence of our children.

-Teach helpful coping skills.
 A child first learns of the world through observing their parents.
 So, what better way to teach them and help yourself than working to adopt healthy coping mechanisms.
 By adopting coping mechanisms when you’re feeling anxious, you won’t be transmitting your anxiety to your kids.
 Instead, you’ll be teaching them how to cope with anxiety when they experience it.
 If you want, you can take this a step further and actively teach these strategies to your kids.
 This will not only give them valuable tools for the future but serve as a great bonding time for the both of you.
 Learn and do meditative breathing exercises together: Breathe in for four seconds, breathe out for four seconds.
 Or inhale slowly, count your breaths and try to get to ten.
 Try mindfulness apps and meditation whenever you feel anxious.
 Take daily, 30-minute walks together with your kid.
 Keep a journal and encourage your kid to do the same.

 Finally, and this may be the most important part—please be kind and patient with yourself.
 As parents, no one gave us a guidebook to help us navigate every situation.
 Having children under your care is a daunting and overwhelming journey, and it’s unrealistic to imagine that we’ll always do everything perfectly.
 Yet remember that it’s not so much about trying to avoid making mistakes, as much as it’s about modeling to your children how to rectify wrongdoings.
 You’re doing the best you can with the skills and emotional tools you have and so are all other parents.
 It’s a poor use of our time to judge ourselves or other parents for their wrong-doings; nothing positive will come of shame.
 Yet by continuing to have conversations with our community of parents and guardians, we can support one another in learning better ways of having loving and joyful relationships with our children.